openSUSE:Packaging Python

 Executables

-For multi-flavor packages which carry executables (Python setuptools calls them entry-points) you need to ensure that they don't create file conflicts.
+For multi-flavor packages which carry executables (Python setuptools calls them entry-points), you need to ensure that they do not create file conflicts.
 This can be achieved by using update-alternatives as described below.
-In that context, the %python_clone is needed for the 'right' Python-version.
+In that context, the %python_clone macro is needed for the “right” Python version.

 Some packages still rely on the %python3_only syntax which ensured the binary was carried over only to the specific version.
-This approach albeit shorter has a drawback of not working in multi-python-interpreter environment and as such we deprecate its usage.
+This approach, albeit shorter, has a drawback of not working in multi-Python-interpreter environment and, as such, we deprecated its use.

 update-alternatives